Pre-Pregnancy GP Visits: 6 Reasons to Plan With Your Doctor - Dr Natalie Fonda

 I often chuckle about how we spend our youth trying to avoid getting pregnant, only to be surprised when it doesn’t happen the instant we’re ready.

 In fact, conceiving can be quite hard for many people.
-One in six couples has difficulty, according to Access Australia.
+According to Access Australia, one in six couples has difficulty falling pregnant.

 For women, the likelihood of in utero fertilisation decreases as we age.
 There’s a 20% chance of a 30 year old returning a positive pregnancy test during each cycle.
 For a 40 year old, it drops to 5%.